-Multiple sclerosis is a lifelong, incurable illness that is rapidly progressing and severely debilitating.
+Multiple sclerosis (MS) is a lifelong, incurable illness that is rapidly progressing and severely debilitating.
 The condition is managed with long-term medication regimens and progression of the disease leads to severe symptoms and eventually death.

-Multiple sclerosis is a long-term and progressive disorder in which the patient requires regular and routine monitoring to keep track of their health and how they are coping with the disease.
+MS is a long-term and progressive disorder in which the patient requires regular and routine monitoring to keep track of their health and how they are coping with the disease.

-Self care is a very important part of helping a patient live a healthy and productive life.
-Self care includes taking responsibility for one’s own well being and health through exercising regularly in order to stay fit and taking measures to prevent illnesses and accidents.
+Self-care is a very important part of helping a patient live a healthy and productive life.
+Self-care includes taking responsibility for one’s own well-being and health through exercising regularly in order to stay fit and taking measures to prevent illnesses and accidents.

 Maintaining mental health

 A long-term illness such as MS can put a severe strain on the mental health of patients as well as their caregivers.
 Worsening symptoms, as well as declining health and physical abilities, can lead to depression, frustration, anxiety, and even suicidal tendencies among patients and those who are close to the patient.

 Several different measures can be taken by the patient to maintain their mental health.
 These measures will assist the patients in coping with their condition and decreasing the risk of the emotional problems associated with MS.